chamod-gamage/shopify-frontend-challenge-chamod-gamage/README.md

-# The Shoppies: Movie Awards for Entrepreneurs
+# The Nominator:

+## Nominate your favourite movies for an award and share your lists with your friends!

-Inspired by the Shopify Front-End Developer Challenge, I created a web application for you to search for your favourite movies and nominate them for a Shoppie!
+Inspired by a Front-End Developer Challenge, I created a web application for you to search for your favourite movies and nominate them for an award!

-Go check it out at https://shoppies-chamod.netlify.app/.
+Go check it out at https://the-movie-nominator.netlify.app/.

 ## Features